 Kvasnicové pivo (Yeast Beer)

-Yeast beer (or Kvasnicové pivo), is a solid Pilsner style of lager containing a dosage of `young’ beer – fresh wort and yeast – put into it following the lagering, thereby re-igniting the process of fermentation.
-While this is normally cloudy, it often can be completely clear (and although many are lighter in colour, darker or partially-dark yeast beer sometimes appears).
-It’s comparable with Hefeweizen as a `living’ beer and it’s almost solely found in taps and not in a bottle, either in brew public houses or in brewery tap-rooms.
+Yeast beer (or Kvasnicové pivo) is a solid Pilsner style of lager containing a dosage of `young’ beer – fresh wort and yeast – following the lagering re-igniting the process of fermentation.
+While this is normally cloudy, it often can be obvious (and although many are lighter in colour, darker or partially dark yeast beer sometimes appears).
+It’s comparable with Hefeweizen as a `living’ beer, and it’s almost solely found in taps and not in a bottle, either in brew public houses or in brewery tap-rooms.
 Sometimes located as Krdusen in Germany, it’s much more frequently seen in the Czech Rep. Yeast beers have similar basic flavours to light tap beers (svělté výčepní), with an extra bread style nasal scent of yeast and a refreshing oral tartness.

 Nefiltrované pivo (Unfiltered beer)

-This has similarities to yeast beer but it is technically not identical to it, although the terms are frequently confused.
-This beer is simply beer that’s not filtered, as opposed to beer that fresh yeast’s been added to.
+This has similarities to yeast beer, but it is technically not identical to it, although the terms are frequently confused.
+This beer is simply beer that’s not filtered instead of beer that fresh yeast’s been added to.
 It can be gold, dark or half dark, sweet or bitter or high or low alcohol.
-This is frequently an accurate indication of a quality, traditional lager from Czech.
+This is frequently an accurate indication of quality, traditional lager from Czech.

 Polotmavý ležák (Half dark)

-In an uncharacteristically heroic manoeuvre, Staropramen revived this centuries-old Czech style of beer in 1999, virtually single-handed, using a beer named Millennium.
+In an uncharacteristically heroic manoeuvre, Staropramen revived this centuries-old Czech style of beer in 1999, virtually single-handed, using a Millennium beer.
 It subsequently has been adopted by other breweries, normally called garnet (granát) amber (jantar).
 Whilst lots of people think of these as řezапé (half darks), they aren’t actually identical: řezané’s a mixture of separate brewed dark and light lagers, whilst polotmavé’s a solitary beer that’s brewed to a half dark, red colour.

 Plzeňské pivo (Pilsner)

-While this term is utilized for all types of beers round the globe, in the Czech Rep, there’s only 1, Pilsner Urquell, ensuring it has somewhat of its’ very own style.
+While this term is utilized for all types of beers around the globe, in the Czech Rep, there’s only 1, Pilsner Urquell, ensuring it has somewhat of its’ very own style.
 Characterized by rich gold and amber colours and a deep, malt, sugary body, Urquell’s got a pronounced hoppy bitterness derived from a substantial dosage of hops taken from ‘2аtеc’, also called Saaz (which is its’ German name).
-Urquell is the original and so remains the benchmark against which most Czech beers are judged today, although it’s losing its’ appeal in this respect (lots of breweries now talk of attempting to equal the Pilsner Urquell of two decades ago).
-It’s got a modest quantity of alcohol, only 4.4 percent, as opposed to the five percent of many similar beers from Europe.
+Urquell is the original and so remains the benchmark against which most Czech beers are judged today.
+However, it’s losing its’ appeal in this respect (lots of breweries now talk of attempting to equal the Pilsner Urquell of two decades ago).
+It’s got a modest quantity of alcohol, only 4.4 percent, instead of the five percent of many similar beers from Europe.
 The sugars that remain add to the richness of the body, distinguishing the Czech beer from its’ lower quality competitors overseas.

 Rezaný / Řezané

-This isn’t as much a style as it is a cocktail of beer: a mixture of tmavé pivo and světlé from identical categories (like Iežák, výčepní).
-This is carried out in breweries and then kegged and bottled for distributing, although it’s most often done by the barman at the tap.
+This isn’t as much a style as it is a cocktail of beer: a mixture of “tmavé pivo” and “světlé” from identical categories (like Iežák, výčepní).
+This is carried out in breweries and then kegged and bottled for distributing, although the barman most often does it at the tap.
 It’s not identical to polotmavé, but many people confuse it for this.

-`Light’ beers are brewed at temperatures up to 7.99 degrees Balling and have to have fewer than one hundred and thirty K.J.
+`Light’ beers are brewed at temperatures up to 7.99 degrees Balling and have fewer than one hundred and thirty K.J.
 For every one hundred ml.
 They are extremely rare.

 Pšeničné pivo (Wheat beer)

 Wheat beer used to be named white beer and is representative of the wit of the Belgians.
 Before the Pilsner style was invented in 1842, the Czech Rep was renown for this beer style.
-These days, just a small number of bottlers (Primátor and Herold most notably) market pšeničné pivo, although the style is definitely increasing in popular appeal and is becoming more frequently found in brew pubs.
+These days, just a small number of bottlers (Primátor and Herold most notably) market pšeničné pivo.
+However, the style is definitely increasing in popular appeal and is becoming more frequently found in brewpubs.
 Clove, banana and Vanilla notes are regularly present in its’ smell.
-Wheat has to comprise at least thirty three percent of the grist, producing a body that is light and which has a very understated flavour of hops, although a yeasty, crisp tartness is present a lot in this beer that basically has a 4.3 to 5.6 percentage of alcohol.
-This beer is among the few beers from the Czech Rep consistently made with yeast that is top-fermenting.
+Wheat has to comprise at least thirty-three percent of the grist, producing a body that is light and which has a very understated flavour of hops.
+However, a yeasty, crisp tartness is present a lot in this beer that basically has a 4.3 to 5.6 percentage of alcohol.
+This beer is among the few beers from the Czech Rep consistently made with top-fermenting yeast.